Manage Customer Keys with AWS KMS

 You can rotate your AWS CMK yourself or configure your AWS KMS instance to automatically rotate your CMK.
 If you configure automatic AWS CMK rotation, the default time period for rotation is approximately 365 days.

-If you have already set up an automatic CMK rotation in AWS and don't want to receive the Atlas alert to rotate your CMK every 90 days, you can modify the default alert period to be greater than 365 days.
+If you have already set up an automatic CMK rotation in AWS and don't want to receive the Atlas alert to rotate your CMK every 90 days, you can modify the default alert period to be greater than 365 days or disable the alert.

 This page explains how to create a new key and update the CMK ID in Atlas to rotate your Atlas project CMK.
 This method of key rotation supports more granular control of the rotation period compared to AWS KMS automatic CMK rotation.